 The VA funding fee is a one-time payment that either veterans, service members, or survivors might pay on a VA home loan.

-This helps to lower costs for taxpayers by making the program more affordable without any down payments and monthly mortgage insurance fees!
+The funding fee helps lower costs taxpayers pay by making the program more affordable without any down payments and monthly mortgage insurance fees.

 Will I have to pay the VA funding fee?

 If you’re using a VA home loan to buy, build, improve or repair your home then it is likely that you will need to pay the funding fees as long as certain requirements are met.

 VA Funding Fee – Purchase and Construction Loans

 |IF YOUR DOWN PAYMENT IS…||YOUR VA FUNDING FEE WILL BE…|

 |First use||Less than 5%||2.3%|

 |10% or more||1.4%|